Aotea Centre

 In 2011, an upgrade of Aotea Square also included a major facelift of the public stairs in front of the Centre, including creating a cafe space (The Terrace Café) under a large veranda open to the Square.
-The Centre has hosted the 2023 FIFA Women's World Cup to be held in Australia and New Zealand.
+The Centre hosted the draw for the 2023 FIFA Women's World Cup which was held in Australia and New Zealand.

-Several significant New Zealand artworks are on display in the foyers of the Aotea Centre, including the acclaimed digital work, Ihi, by Lisa Reihana, or the very artistic Aotea Cartouche by Dennis O'Connor made from Eritrea marble and Mount Somers limestone.
-Out front they have a huge attraction, Waharoa.
-‘Waharoa’ is a seven metre high gateway and stands at the entrance to Aotea Square, transforming it into a marae or meeting place.
-The Aotea Centre also holds Terry Stringer's sculpture of Dame Kiri Te Kanawa, made of bronze, this statue sits on Level 3 of Aotea Centre, adjacent to Door D into the Kiri Te Kanawa Theatre and was unveiled by Dame Kiri Te Kanawa herself.
-Finally we have Taula, the Anchor Stone.
-Donated from the people of the Pacific Islands This was given to New Zealand at the 1998 Pacific Vision Conference and places itself by the level 2 stalls at the front of the Aotea Centre, The arrow points to the north-east, in the direction of central Polynesia.
-The arrangement also suggests Aotearoa New Zealand's North and South Islands.
+Several New Zealand artworks are on display in the foyers of the Aotea Centre, including the digital work, Ihi, by Lisa Reihana, and the Aotea Cartouche by Dennis O'Connor made from Eritrea marble and Mount Somers limestone.
+‘Waharoa’, a seven-metre-high gateway, stands at the entrance to Aotea Square, transforming it into a marae or meeting place.
+The Aotea Centre also holds Terry Stringer's sculpture of Dame Kiri Te Kanawa.
+Made of bronze, this statue sits on Level 3 of Aotea Centre, adjacent to Door D into the Kiri Te Kanawa Theatre.
+It was unveiled by Dame Kiri Te Kanawa herself.
+Finally, there is Taula, the Anchor Stone donated from the people of the Pacific Islands This was given to New Zealand at the 1998 Pacific Vision Conference.
+It is placed by the level 2 stalls at the front of the Aotea Centre.
+The arrow points to the north-east, in the direction of central Polynesia.
+The arrangement signifies Aotearoa New Zealand's North and South Islands.

 There have been many shows and concerts at the Aotea Centre.
-They have a very wide variety, from cultural shows to DJ's.
+They have a very wide variety, from cultural shows to DJs.
 The acclaimed Nepal Festival was held at this venue in previous years.